ENaranjo95/rsvmeFinalProject/README.md

 ## Contribution

 I would love some feedback on how to improve this project.
 If you have any questions or comments please reach out through email: edwinx.naranjo@gmail.
-I look to building an amazing app with you!
+I look forward to building an amazing app with you!